 Accounting requirements dictate the use of assumptions to best estimate the impact that pension obligations will have on the University.
 The professional judgments used in determining these assumptions are important, and can significantly impact the resulting actuarial estimates.
 Differences between actual results compared to these assumptions could have a significant impact on the University's financial statements.
-The following table shows significant assumptions used to measure the NPL as of June 30, 2023 and 2022:
+The following table shows significant assumptions used to measure the NPL as of the measurement date June 30, 2023 to record the pension obligation as of June 30, 2024: